 - Leonardo Savoia (University of Florence)

 4. Conference presentations

 2018.
 Tabea Ihsane & Elisabeth Stark.
 "Presenting DiFuPaRo: Distribution and Function of ‘Partitive articles’ in Romance: A microvariation analysis”.
 Days of Swiss Linguistics 2018.
-University of Bern.
+University of Bern, Switzerland.
 12 October.

 2018.
 Tabea Ihsane.
 "Preverbal subjects with a partitive article: The case of Francoprovençal in the Aosta Valley".
 Societas Linguistica Europaea (SLE 2018), Workshop Preverbal Indefinite Subjects.
 University of Tallin, Estonia.
 29 August.